nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 The Freedom part makes a key difference in making sure machine learning technology and all related aspects, secure freedom in a sustainable way.

 FOSS machine learning is crucial for everyone.
 In our view machine learning technology must be inclusive for all.
 This means that besides using FOSS machine learning frameworks like Tensorflow all aspects must be open and transparent.
 In this way machine learning becomes a real open and inclusive technology that can be used for the advantage of everyone.
-And everyone should be able to experiment, play and create new machine learning application.
+And everyone should be able to experiment, play and create a new machine learning application.
 Without major obstacles in terms of cost for technology usage or hardware required.

 Free and Open machine learning means that everyone must be able to develop, test, play and deploy machine learning based solutions.
 Large investments should not be needed for using and applying machine learning.
 So not only companies or people who can afford the enormous investments needed in specialized GPU hardware benefit of machine learning technology, but everyone can benefit.
 In this way everyone is able to create meaningful applications to create a better world.
 Without making enormous investments upfront.